rean/iofabric/docs/ioFabric-Local-API-Specification.md

 	Standard "Ping" message (op code 9)
 	Standard "Pong" message (op code 10)
 	Acknowledgement message (op code 11)
-	ioMessage transmission (op code 13 followed by bytes of the actual ioMessage)
+	ioMessage transmission (op code 13 followed by 4 bytes indicating the total length of the message followed by the bytes of the actual ioMessage)
 </pre>